StarBeat/cpu-gpu-arch/gpu/ARM-Mali_Guide.md

 	- Do not generalize the user interface rendering code so that blending is always enabled.
 	- Do not just set alpha to 1.0 in the fragment shader to disable blending.

+* **Transaction Elimination** spots the identical pixel blocks between two consecutive render targets and performs a partial update to the frame buffer with the changed pixel blocks only, which reduces memory bandwidth and thus energy. [arm]
+	- TE works for whole tile (16x16 px).

+* Smart Composition extends the concept of **Transaction Elimination** to every stage of UI composition.
+Identical pixel blocks of input surfaces are not read, not processed for composition and not written to final frame buffer. [arm]

-* Transaction elimination is used for an image if: [1]
+* **Transaction Elimination** is used for an image if: [1]
 	- The sample count is 1.
 	- The mipmap level is 1.
 	- The image uses COLOR_ATTACHMENT_BIT.